tirilab/engagement-toolkit/README.md

 # Engagement Toolkit (EKiT) Project
-Making digital engagement products discoverable and deployable
+Making digital engagement products discoverable and deployable.

+## Project Description

 We have begun to create strategies and tools to enable capturing the effectiveness of digital engagement products and the dissemination of those products.